itsMapleLeaf/configs/notes.md

-- [ ] every feature should have an id
+- [ ] every feature should have an id (when i need it)
-- [ ] prefix with that id during logging
+- [ ] prefix with that id during logging (if possible?)
-- [ ] might be helpful for features to know which other feature IDs are enabled
+- [x] might be helpful for features to know which other feature IDs are enabled